Morgan State Bears and Lady Bears

-The Morgan State Bears are the twelve varsity sports teams representing Morgan State University in Baltimore, Maryland in intercollegiate athletics, including men and women's basketball, cross country, tennis and track and field; women's-only bowling, softball, and volleyball; and men's-only football.
+The Morgan State Bears are the sixteen varsity sports teams representing Morgan State University in Baltimore, Maryland in intercollegiate athletics, including men and women's basketball, men and women's cross country, men and women's tennis and men and women's track and field; women's-only bowling, women’s-only softball, and women’s-only volleyball; women’s-only acrobatics & tumbling, men’s-only wrestling, cheerleading, and men's-only football.
 The Bears compete in the NCAA Division I FCS and are members of the Mid-Eastern Athletic Conference.